This article discusses integrating Egnyte and Google Cloud to deploy a hybrid cloud and on-premises model.

 With Egnyte Connect, customers who require that some content remain on-premises and who must avoid a cloud-only model can easily use Cloud Storage in addition to their on-premises storage.

-Integrating GCP with Egnyte Connect
+Integrating Google Cloud with Egnyte Connect

 Enterprise organizations often need to collaborate on large files, such as videos, construction blueprints, or medical imagery.
 Storing these file types in the cloud might result in undesirable latency using a pure cloud-based storage approach, and potentially business disruption if internet connectivity is lost.
 The problem is compounded for geographically dispersed organizations, where some locations might have an unreliable or narrow pipe to the cloud.